 Series: Clemson leads the overall series 32-15-1.
 At Wallace Wade Stadium, the Tigers are 13-11.
 Clemson has not lost to Duke since a 28-23 loss in 1998.
 Six of the last seven games between Duke and Clemson in Durham have been decided by seven points or less.
 Clemson defeated Duke 40-7 last year in Death Valley.

 * Tommy Bowden Press Conference

 * Press Conference Player Audio

-Don't Forget: The Tiger Pre-Game show will be broadcasting live from the Lawn at Littlejohn Saturday morning.
-Tune in, or wake up to 104.9 WCCP FM at 7 AM for all the pre-game coverage you can handle from Scott, Roy, and Brett!
+Don't forget!
+The Tiger Pre-Game show will be broadcasting Saturday morning from 8 to 10 AM.
+Tune in to 104.9 WCCP FM for all the pre-game coverage you can handle from Scott, Roy, and Brett!